aspose-pdf/Aspose.PDF-Documentation/net/faq/_index.md

 pdfDoc.Validate("validation-log.xml", PdfFormat.PDF_UA_1);
 ```

-## How to implement regex for TextSegmentAbsorber?
+## How to implement regex search for TextSegmentAbsorber?
 To use regex with the `TextSegmentAbsorber` class in Aspose.PDF for .NET, you can follow this example:

 ```csharp